Robert Arthington: Early life

 Robert Arthington was born on 20 May 1823 in Hunslet Lane, Leeds.
 He was the only son among four children of Robert Arthington and Maria née Jowitt.
 His father was a successful brewery owner.
 Both his parents were committed members of the Society of Friends and were the leading figures in Leeds.
 He studied at the University of Cambridge with an excellent academic record.
 Following his mother and two of his sisters, he left the Society of Friends and joined the South Parade Baptist Church in 1848.
 Robert Sr. closed his business in 1846 to live a life of temperance, though he refused to sell it.
 Both the parents died in 1864 leaving an inheritance of £200,000 to Robert Jr.

 Investments and achievements

-Robert Arthington never started his own business in spite of his huge fortune.
-Instead, he invested his wealth, mostly in British and American railways, which catapulted him to greater wealth.
+He invested his wealth, mostly in British and American railways, which catapulted him to greater wealth.
 He used his riches to the strengthening of missionary works.
 He contributed massively to Baptist Missionary Society (BMS) of London, and also to London Missionary Society (LMS).
 It was only because of his philanthropic deeds that many remote parts of the world received Christianity.